KassieZ/doris/docs/en/docs/query-acceleration/nereids.md

 Recommand execute analyze on table before query on it to get the benefits of cbo

-## Known issues and temporarily unsupported features
+## Known Issues and Temporarily Unsupported Features

-### temporarily unsupported features
+### Temporarily Unsupported Features

 > If automatic fallback is enabled, it will automatically fall back to the old optimizer execution